-We’re not going to lie – this song, which is from 1989’s Brain Drain LP, doesn’t really compete with the early Ramones classics like Blitzkrieg Bop, Now I Wanna Sniff Some Glue or Sheena Is A Punk Rocker.
-That said, it’s still a wonderfully campy and catchy account of an alien encounter, executed with the seminal New York punk band’s typical panache.
-Sure, there are some pretty dodgy lyrics – ‘It did not look like it came from Japan / And out of the dark walked a strange man’ – but it’s still fun.
+Okay, so Zero Zero UFO – which is from 1989’s Brain Drain LP – doesn’t really compete with the early Ramones classics like Blitzkrieg Bop, Now I Wanna Sniff Some Glue or Sheena Is A Punk Rocker.
+That said, though, it’s still a wonderfully campy and catchy account of an alien encounter, executed with the seminal New York punk band’s typical panache.
+There are some pretty dodgy lyrics – ‘It did not look like it came from Japan / And out of the dark walked a strange man’ – but it’s still fun.

 Saxon – Watching The Sky

 While aliens might seem like a strange subject matter for British metal behemoths Saxon, the way Biff Byford waxes lyrical about the possibility of life on other planets here is thoroughly convincing.
 Not only does it mention government conspiracies, but it also points out how ridiculous the likelihood of Earth being the only planet with intelligent life is.
 Its facts might be exaggerated – ‘Fifty billion planets / There’s gotta be some life’ – but if the universe is indeed infinite, maybe it’s not that far off after all.